 A study by Enterprise Mobility Exchange and NetMotion Software revealed that 49% of IT leaders could not give a specific figure of mobile security incidents that took place in the previous year.
 There were also considerations around access control, performance and liability that were not insubstantial.

 Where does this leave us?
 What’s an effective mobile strategy?
 How do you manage mobility in today’s world?
+Are you truly maximizing your business outcomes?

 “The runaway growth of mobile consumption by the modern workforce is forcing enterprise IT (and their service providers) to view reality through a mobile-first prism,” says Evan Tomlin, director of mobility and end-user compute at Insight.
 “This impacts all dimensions of a given worker’s perception of his or her career — and their effectiveness in furthering company goals.”